Research projects

 projects-criminal

-Criminal Law and Criminal Justice Theory Forum
+Criminal Justice Forum

 The aim of the Forum is to provide a platform for interdisciplinary dialogue on the criminal law and the criminal justice system.
 Its members and affiliates (mainly from LSE Law School but also other LSE Departments and institutions) conduct research on various aspects of criminal law and criminal justice from a variety of methodological standpoints (moral, political and social theory, criminology, anthropology etc.).